What Could Go Wrong When Building Your Own Website?

 What if you’re on a shoestring budget?

 If you need to start with a free website, we recommend starting at WordPress.com.
-We don’t recommend going totally free as you have their domain name and their ads on your site.
+We don’t recommend going totally free, as you have their domain name and their ads on your site.
 Definitely does not look professional.
-It only costs $96/year to have your own domain name and remove ads (and you get a few more features).
-However, you don’t get cool plugins like Yoast SEO (which is free on the hosted WordPress).
-For that, you need to spend a bit more and at that point, it will be more cost-effective to get your own, self-hosted WordPress website.
+It is rather inexpensive to have your own domain name and remove ads (and you get a few more features).
+However, you don’t get cool plugins that are free on self-hosted WordPress.
+For that, you need to spend a bit more, and at that point, it will be more cost-effective to get your own, self-hosted WordPress website.

 Once you’re more established or outgrow it, you can easily export your content to a hosted WordPress site with more customizations and functions.
-You can’t export your content from the other DIY site builders, like Wix or Godaddy, to WordPress.
-It would have to totally be rebuilt.
+You can’t export your content from the other DIY site builders, like Wix, Squarespace, or GoDaddy, to WordPress.
+It would have to be totally rebuilt.

 What about eCommerce sites?

-OK, so sometimes it’s better to use sites like Etsy or Shopify than to build a shopping cart from scratch.
+OK, so sometimes it’s better to use sites like Etsy or Shopify (affiliate link) than to build a WordPress shopping cart from scratch.
 Read EVERYTHING.
 Compare costs and fees.
 What recourse do you have if the site is hacked?
 Ask questions if it isn’t clear.

 So, as you can see, building a website is way more complex than just putting a brochure online.